sendgrid/smtpapi-php/USAGE.md

 <a name="batches"></a>
 ## Batches

 Batches are a great way to group a collection of scheduled items for sending.
-It allows you to cancel scheduled emails, and provides more control over the emails.
+It allows you to cancel scheduled emails and provides more control over the emails.

 The batch ID can be set using the `Header::addBatchId()` method.
 You must have generated the batch ID first through the API.